ipa320/jenkins_setup/README_DETAILED.md

 This repository contains the code (config, src and script files) to set up and run a Cob-[Jenkins CI server](http://jenkins-ci.org) using the [Cob-Pipeline-Plugin](http://github.com/fmw-jk/cob-pipeline-plugin).

-This guide is designed for developers and those who want to know more about it.
-The purpose of this pipeline and its setup process is described in detail below.
-First you should look at the [minimal Jenkins Guide](README.md).
+This guide is designed for Cob-Pipeline developers and those who want to know more about it. **If you want to set up Cob-Pipeline quickly and only use it, the [minimal Jenkins Guide](README.md) is what you are looking for.**
-And **if you want to set up Cob-Pipeline quickly and only use it, the [minimal Jenkins Guide](README.md) is what you are looking for.**
+Below you will find a detailed description of the purposes of the Cob-Pipeline.
+A short description of the setup process can be found in the [minimal Jenkins Guide](README.md).
+Read this first.
+Further information are given below.

 ###Version
 The plugin and this manual are developed and tested for Jenkins CI v1.514.